 - It is vital that each child is respected as unique individuals

-- Each child has their own interests
+- Each child has his or her own interests

 - Each child learns at different rates, at different times and in different ways.